ashleyboucher/hashicorp/writing_sample.md

 game_of_thrones_characters = ('Sansa', 'Brienne', 'Tyrion', 'Jon', 'Cersei')
 ```

-To access the third item in this tuple, 'Tyrion', I would use the syntax:
+To access the third item in this tuple, `'Tyrion'`, I would use the syntax:

 ```python
 game_of_thrones_characters[2]
 ```

-Likewise, to access the first item, 'Sansa', I would use the syntax:
+Likewise, to access the first item, `'Sansa'`, I would use the syntax:

 ```python
 game_of_thrones_characters[0]
 ```

-All of the same operations that work on lists will also work on tuples, with the exception of mutable operations - or ones that change the list, because as we know, tuples are immutable!
+All of the list operations you learned in the last segment will also work on tuples, with the exception of mutable operations - or ones that change the list, because as we know, tuples are immutable!